 We love strolling through the fun, family-friendly museums, relaxing on the beautiful beaches, and exploring what there is to do up and down the coast.
-The weather is near perfect for most of the year (Santa Barbara gets 300+ days of sunshine), so all-ages outdoor excursions abound.
+The weather is nearly perfect for most of the year (Santa Barbara gets 300+ days of sunshine), so all-age outdoor excursions abound.

-What you won’t find in Santa Barbara are the big theme parks that draw so many families to San Diego.
+You won’t find in Santa Barbara the big theme parks that draw so many families to San Diego.
 That means that visiting Santa Barbara with kids can be more relaxing.
 Your vacation will unfold at a slower pace.
 There won’t be any long lines, just long stretches of quality time.

 Below you’ll find 10 of my favorite things to do in Santa Barbara with kids.

 While Santa Barbara is sometimes called the American Riviera, it’s important to remember that this is California.
 Not all the beaches in Santa Barbara are great swimming beaches.
 Some are better for watching the sunset, tide pooling, or having a picnic.

 The best beaches for kids in Santa Barbara, in my opinion, are Leadbetter Beach, East Beach, Butterfly Beach, Miramar Beach, and Carpinteria State Beach.